 It is remarkable that so many different platforms are compromised in the same campaign.
 Typically, criminals exploit a flaw in a single platform.
-Attackers may have breached a shared component, eg software or a service that is used by all affected merchants.
+Attackers may have breached a shared component, a piece of software or a service that is used by all affected merchants over the different ecommerce platforms.

 Another curious technique is that this skimmer uses programmatically generated exfiltration domains.
 It keeps a counter and uses base64 encoding to produce a new domainname: